doubleedesign/comet-components/docs-site/docs/about/background.md

 What followed was:
 - a lot of experimentation and trial-and-error
 - embracing atomic design somewhat accidentally, and striving to couple the benefits with my existing approach
+- figuring out how to create basic native blocks using JavaScript/React without a build step (for now, at least)
 - balancing of embracing what's already available (the power of the WordPress block editor and many of the core blocks) with what I wanted to achieve (a truly reusable, extendable, and consistent set of components with clean HTML)

 The result is Comet Components.
 It's either brilliant or an over-abstracted nightmare.
 Time will tell. :laughing: